User Guide

 Directory Structure

-If you do select this style, then you may find it convenient to use fixed, conventional names for both the view and the .sql file (which contains SQL statements), such as view.jsp and statements.sql.
+If you do select this style, then you may find it convenient to use fixed, conventional names for both the view (the JSP) and the .sql file (which contains SQL statements), such as view.jsp and statements.sql.
 Using fixed names for the java classes is not recommended, however, since that would cause problems with javadoc, and would likely make your IDE less effective.

-Example of their use :
+Example of their use:

 /**